-The cohort default rate (CDR) is the percentage of a school's Stafford borrowers who enter repayment on Federal Family Education Loan Program (FFELP) or William D. Ford Federal Direct Loan Program (FDLP) loans during a federal fiscal year (October 1 through September 30) and default prior to the end of the following fiscal year.
+For schools with 30 or more borrowers, the Cohort Default Rate (CDR) is the percentage of a school's borrowers who enter repayment on certain Federal Family Education Loans (FFEL) and/or William D. Ford Federal Direct Loans (Direct Loans) during a fiscal year (October 1 through September 30) and default or meet the other specified conditions within the cohort default period.

 How does it work?

 The Department of Education provides schools with "draft" (unofficial) CDRs each spring then releases official rates to the general public in the fall.
 The official CDRs are available to the public through a searchable database.

 Having several consecutive low CDRs entitles your school to certain benefits.

 |Benefits of Low CDRs||Exempt From 30-Day Delayed Disbursement Rule for First-Year, First-Time Stafford Loan Borrowers?||Exempt From Multiple Disbursement Rule for Stafford and PLUS Loan Borrowers?|

 |3 most recent 2-year or 3-year CDRs are less than 15%||Yes||Yes, for a loan period no longer than 1 standard term or 4 months|

 |Most recent 2-year or 3-year CDR is less than 5%||Yes, for a school originating a Stafford loan to cover a study-abroad student's cost of attendance||Yes, for a school originating a Stafford or PLUS loan to cover a study-abroad student's cost of attendance|